segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 Using BigQuery through Segment means you'll get a fully managed data pipeline loaded into one of the most powerful and cost-effective data warehouses today.

-This document was last updated on March 12, 2019.
-If you notice any gaps, out-dated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!
+If you notice any gaps,
+out-dated information or want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!

 ## Getting Started